-French Customs Seize 325kg Smuggled Tobacco from Andorra
+French Customs Seize 325kg Smuggled Cigarettes from Andorra

 Key Points

-French customs officers seized more than 300 kilograms of tobacco smuggled from Andorra in the Cerdanya region over the past weekend, according to reports from the French outlet *L'Independant*.
+French customs officers from Perpignan seized 325 kilograms of cigarettes and 41 kilograms of loose tobacco smuggled from Andorra over the past weekend in the Cerdanya region, according to a statement from the customs brigade.

 Original Sources